 Fortunately, they are more affordable than a pot of gold.
 It is necessary to keep an eye on Brand Ambassadors, be thankful, appreciative, stay in touch, ask what they expect of your brand, and never underestimate their power.

 Neglecting them is a sin against your brand reputation.
 Be as good to your audience as they believe you are.

-When you’re ready to engage with Brand Ambassadors and welcome into the fold as your Influencers, make sure the parameters of the relationship are spelled out for everyone’s benefit.
+When you’re ready to engage with Brand Ambassadors and welcome into the fold as your Influencers, make sure the parameters of the relationship benefit everyone involved.
 Download our ebook, The Communication Pro’s Guide to Influencer Marketing.